 8:15 The timer counting down the 52.4 hours breaks.
 Mallman doesn't notice until later.
 "That clock used to mean something," he says.

 1:07 a.m.
-Thanks to hourly lineup changes, the music morphs from mid-tempo rock to jazzy reggae to metal.
+Thanks to hourly lineup changes, the music morphs from mid-tempo rock to jazzy reggae to a Metallica cover.
 Mallman is wearing a bunny mask now, his band going full throttle for a packed room.
 "I'm way shooting my wad here," he says.

 Sunday, September 5, 4:45 p.m.
 Mallman has moved the song upstairs, where a sparse crowd regards him with blank faces.
 He's singing variations on "Away in a Manger."